 If you are in doubt, Google and report it!

 If you have never heard of a website before, and you are suspicious of it being a scam, Google the URL with the word “scam” next to it and research the company.
 You can usually find previous victims or complaints related to that scam.

 If you have questions or suspect any HireMizzouTigers.com job or employer of unethical or criminal behavior, immediately report it to:

 The MU Career Center will take action and investigate the posting and related employer.
 Remember that your report will effectively protect other students from harm.
 If you have questions about the legitimacy of a job listing outside of HireMizzouTigers.com, contact the Better Business Bureau or the Federal Trade Commission.

 If you have already been victimized by a scam, for example, you sent money or released your bank account information to a fraudulent employer, you should contact your bank and/or credit card company immediately to close the account and dispute the charges.

 If you are victimized and overwhelmed by a fraud, we encourage you to contact Amanda Nell via phone (573-882-0878) or email firstname.lastname@example.org in the MU Career Center as soon as possible.
 You are not the only student who has been victimized and we will provide assistance to guide you through the process of filing a report and further investigation.
 Don’t let your embarrassment prevent you from getting help!

-Students may also contact Student Legal Counsel to learn learn how to resolve any legal conflicts and consult on criminal matters.
-There is a small fee for this service.
+Students should also contact Student Accountability & Support to learn learn how to resolve any legal conflicts and consult on financial matters.

 While MU Career Services reviews each company profile and job posting on HireMizzouTigers.com, it makes no endorsements, representatations, or guarantees about the positions listed on the website and is not responsible for safety, wages, working conditions, other aspects of employment, or for whether the students/alumni have the requisite training and work experience to qualify for a position.